-In November 2017, we entered into a license agreement with The Trustees of the University of Pennsylvania (Penn) for certain intellectual property licenses, which was amended in February 2018, January 2019, March 2020 and June 2021.
 We are responsible for paying Penn an annual license maintenance fee in the low tens of thousands of dollars, payable until our first payment of a royalty.
-We may be required to pay Penn up to \$10.9 million per product in development and regulatory milestone payments, up to \$30.0 million per product in commercial milestone payments, and up to an additional \$1.7 million in development and regulatory milestone payments for the first CAR-M product directed to mesothelin.
-While the agreement remains in effect, we are required to pay Penn low- to mid-single digit percentage tiered royalties on annual net sales of licensed products, which may be subject to reductions.
+We are required to pay Penn up to \$10.9 million per product in development and regulatory milestone payments, up to \$30.0 million per product in commercial milestone payments, and up to an additional \$1.7 million in development and regulatory milestone payments for the first CAR-M product directed to mesothelin.
+While the agreement remains in effect, we are required to pay Penn low to mid-single digit percentage tiered royalties on annual net sales of licensed products, which may be subject to reductions.
 Penn is guaranteed a minimum royalty payment amount in the low hundreds of thousands of dollars for each year after the first commercial sale of a licensed product.
 We must also pay Penn a percentage in the mid-single digits to low double digits of certain types of income we receive from sublicensees.
 In addition, we are required to pay Penn an annual alliance management fee in the low tens of thousands of dollars, ending after several years, unless we provide funding to Penn for research and development activities that extend beyond a specified date, in which case we will continue to owe the alliance management fee for each year in which we continue to fund such activities.
-We also paid Penn an upfront fee in the low hundreds of thousands of dollars for the license to the patents related to the mesothelin binder that is incorporated into the CAR design for our mesothelin product candidate.
+We also paid Penn an upfront fee in the low hundreds of dollars for the license to the patents related to the mesothelin binder that is incorporated into the CAR design for our mesothelin product candidate.
 We are responsible for a pro rata share of costs relating to the prosecution and maintenance of the licensed patents.